-And they said to him, "Teacher, this woman has been caught in adultery in the very act."
-This was a sorted scene.
+And they said to Him, "Teacher, this woman has been caught in adultery, in the very act."
+This is a sordid scene.
 This is a pretty potent, powerful moment.
 This is a captivating, traumatizing event.
-They've yanked this woman right out of an adulterous act thrown her right into the Temple ground in the front of Jesus in the midst of the crowd.
-And they said in verse 5, "Now in the Law of Moses commanded us to stone such women but what do you say."
+They've yanked this woman right out of an adulterous act, thrown her right into the temple ground in the front of Jesus in the midst of the crowd.
+And they said in verse 5, "Now in the law, Moses commanded us to stone such women, but what do you say."

-And again they probably have been staying up nights trying to conceive of this plot because if Jesus says don't do it.
-Moses said let her go.
-Then Jesus is in violation of the Mosaic Law and is self condemned with the Jews.
-If on the other hand, Jesus says grab some stones and kill her he will be condemned by the Romans because the Romans have taken away the right to take a life from the Jews.
+And again they probably have been staying up nights trying to conceive of this plot because if Jesus says, don't do what Moses said, let her go, then Jesus is in violation of the Mosaic law and is self-condemned with the Jews.
+If on the other hand, Jesus says grab some stones and kill her He will be condemned by the Romans because the Romans have taken away the right to take a life from the Jews.

-When they persisted in asking him he straightened up and said to them, "He who is without sin among you let him be the first to throw a stone at her."
+When they persisted in asking Him he straightened up and said to them, "He who is without sin among you let him be the first to throw a stone at her."
 This is again divine brilliance.
-And he stooped down and he wrote on the ground some more.
-It may have been that he was writing sins.
+And He stooped down and wrote on the ground some more.
+It may have been that He was writing sins.

 Sometimes the church can be pretty malicious.
-Someone wrote, "I have often thought that if I ever fall into such a trespass like that woman I pray that I don't land in the hands of censorious, critical, self righteous judges who are in my church.
-Let me fall into the hand of the bartender, street walkers or dope peddlers rather than church people who tear me apart with their long wagging, gossiping tongues cutting me to shreds."
+Someone wrote, "I have often thought that if I ever fall into such a trespass like that woman I pray that I don't land in the hands of the censorious, critical, self-righteous judges who are in my church.
+Let me fall into the hand of the bartender, street walkers or dope peddlers rather than church people who tear me apart with their long, wagging, gossiping tongues cutting me to shreds."

-And it reminds me of Matthew 12:20 where Isaiah the prophet is quoted and Isaiah says of the Messiah this magnificent statement, "A battered read he will not break off.
-A smoldering wick he will not put out."
+And it reminds me of Matthew 12:20 where Isaiah the prophet is quoted and Isaiah says of the Messiah this magnificent statement, "A battered reed He will not break off.
+A smoldering wick He will not put out."
 Both the battered reed and the smoldering wick are metaphors.
 They are pictures.
 They're illustrations of broken people.
-And the messiah when he comes isn't going to destroy broken people.
+And the Messiah when He comes isn't going to destroy broken people.

 Shepherds in ancient Israel used to take reeds that they would find growing in the land and they would cut them and make them into flutes.
 Reed flutes were the common musical instrument used often by shepherds and they would play them and play them.

-Perhaps a time would come when they even became brittle and cracked or a portion of them broke and the shepherd might just take such a useless flute and snap it in half or break it in half and toss it away because it couldn't make any music any more.
-But when the messiah comes he won't take the flute that can't make music and break it.
+Perhaps a time would come when they even became brittle and cracked or a portion of them broke and the shepherd might just take such a useless flute and snap it in half, break it in half and toss it away because it couldn't make any music anymore.
+But when the Messiah comes he won't take the flute that can't make music and break it.
 He'll restore its song.

 I think sometimes we assume that bearing one another's burdens is sort of sharing prayer requests about things that aren't quite intimate.
 I think sometimes we think bearing one another's burdens is helping each other financially to be able to get through a difficult time.
 And certainly there is truth in that but bear one another's burdens here has to do with something very specific.

 There are some temptations that are weak in our lives.
 We have strong resistance to them for whatever reasons.
 But there are other temptations to which we have great susceptibility.
 They become our heavy burdens.
-They become heavy loads hard to carry on our own.
+They become our heavy loads, hard to carry on our own.

 And they lead to the second part of the heavy load and that is habits of sin.
 There are familiar temptations that have led to habits of sin.
-We feel the same temptations coming and we feel weak before them and they push us into the same habits of sin; very familiar temptations habitualations to sin.
-Those oppressive temptations that regularly pull us down to familiarly sinful habits.
+We feel the same temptations coming and we feel weak before them and they push us into the same habits of sin; very familiar temptations, habitual capitulations to sin, those oppressive temptations that regularly pull us down to familiarly sinful habits.

-We're going to help each other.
-We have to stick around long enough to bear those burdens.
-We have to be there not only to pick that person up, not only to restore that person and to bring them back to spirituality, but we have to stay there in some kind of accountability in some kind of love and some kind of commitment to sustain the strength they need.
+If we're going to help each other, we have to stick around long enough to bear those burdens.
+We have to be there not only to pick that person up, not only to restore that person and to bring them back to spirituality, but we have to stay there in some kind of accountability, in some kind of love, and some kind of commitment to sustain the strength they need.

 That's what the church is.
 It's not something you attend.
 It's a life you live.
+Church...
 Church doesn't fulfill its responsibility when it sits and looks up here.
 It fulfills its responsibility when it turns and faces itself; the royal law of love.
 We have to be there.
-And we have to stay there to hold them when the heavy burden comes.
-Establish a pattern of prayer.
-Establish a pattern of accountability.
+And we have to stay there to hold them when the heavy burden comes, establish a pattern of prayer, establish a pattern of accountability.

 Get a grip on it folks.
-You're not too good to do that that's what Paul's saying.
 You're not too good to do that.
+That's what Paul's saying.
+You're not too good to do that.
 You're not superior.
 Your sins are only different ones.
-There are some that may be socially despicable and generally speaking we like our sins better than we liked other peoples.
+There are some that may be socially despicable and generally speaking we like our sins better than we like other people’s.

-We're certainly much more appalled at their inequities than we are our own.
-And consider their temptations more heinous than ours.
-And if you think you're something when you're nothing you're in a situation of being self deceived.
+We're certainly much more appalled at their iniquities than we are our own, and consider their temptations more heinous than ours.
+And if you think you're something when you're nothing you're in a situation of being self-deceived.
 You're not any better.
 You need to be willing to stoop down and lift up that person who's fallen.

 If you have any reason to boast, if you have any reason to rejoice it's because you alone have met God's standard.
 It's not because you're better than them.
 You don't compare yourself with them.
 You compare yourself with God's standard.
 Right?
 That's what verse 4 is saying.

 So examine your own work.
 Examine your own life.
 Examine your own heart.
-And if you have reason to boast or rejoice, probably a better translation, if you have reason to rejoice it's because you alone stood by the divine standard.
+And if you have reason to boast or rejoice, probably a better translation, if you have reason to rejoice it's because you alone have stood by the divine standard.
 It's not because somehow you're superior to someone else.
 You don't measure yourself that way.
-You are -- you're no better than anybody else.
+You are...
+You're no better than anybody else.
 The only cause for joy is that you've met God's standard.
-Get the log of pride out of your own eye and then you'll be useful with somebody else.
+Get the log of pride out of your own eye and then you'll be useful to somebody else.

 God doesn't grade on a curve.
-This is an absolute standard and if there's reason for you to rejoice it's because God has worked in you and done something through you not because of how you compare to somebody else.
+His is an absolute standard and if there's reason for you to rejoice it's because God has worked in you and done something through you not because of how you compare to somebody else.
 So you bear your own load.
-"You carry the weight of your own responsibility", verse 5 says.
-You deal with yourself deal with the reality of what you are.
+"You carry the weight of your own responsibility," verse 5 says.
+You deal with yourself.
+Deal with the reality of what you are.
 And don't consider yourself better than anybody else no matter what they've done.
 You get over there and you pick them up and you restore them and you bear their burdens.

-Father, thank you for your word to us; how we are refreshed in our spirits.
+Father, thank you for your Word to us; how we are refreshed in our spirits.
 How we are confronted in our sin and how we are instructed to our responsibility.
 And we desire to fulfill it.
-As we come now Lord to this time of communion, time of coming to your table, what we ask oh, Lord that you would cause us to be honest in our own hearts.
+As we come now Lord to this time of Communion, time of coming to your table, we ask, oh Lord, that you would cause us to be honest in our own hearts.
 Make sure our lives are right before you.
-That you would remind us as well that we have a responsibility to those precious members of the church around us to come along side them and lift them up and get under the load.
+That you would remind us as well that we have a responsibility to those precious members of the church around us to come alongside them and lift them up and get under the load.
 We're not too good for that.